lcol3117/ultimate_ball_pipeline/README.md

 -red=left side target
 -green=right side target

-Outputs x coord of target over I2C
+Outputs x coord of target over I2C, or 0b11111111 (int 511) if no targets were found